jasondbaker/aesproject/README.md

 Once node is installed on your machine, install the Grunt task runner CLI using the command `npm install -g grunt-cli`.
 This installs the grunt command globally on your system so that you can run it from any directory.
 Grunt automates all of the tasks associated with setting up and running the application.

 Next, clone the AES Funtastic application by typing `git clone https://github.com/jasondbaker/aesproject.git` in an appropriate directory location on your machine (i.e., ~/project/).
 Cloning the project will create a new subdirectory called `aesproject` within your current working directory.

+Next, install the Compass Sass compiler on your system.
+Compass is a Ruby component, so you need to make sure Ruby is installed on your system (default for Macs).
+Run the command `sudo gem install compass`.

 Go to the root of the newly cloned directory (`cd aesproject`) and install the required node packages by typing `npm install`.
 It may take a few minutes to download and install the packages.
 Note, some warning messages may appear during the package installation.
 Also, you will need to have a C compiler installed (i.e., Xcode, gcc) to install some of the packages such as Compass.